stfc/PSyclone/doc/dynamo0p3.rst

 (LMA) operators.
 Therefore, any kernel which assembles a CMA operator must obey the following rules:

-* Have one or more LMA operators as read-only arguments;
+1) Have one or more LMA operators as read-only arguments;

-* Have exactly one CMA operator argument which must have write access;
+2) Have exactly one CMA operator argument which must have write access;

-* The to/from function spaces of the input LMA operators must match the respective spaces of the CMA operator being assembled.
+3) The to/from function spaces of the input LMA operators must match the respective spaces of the CMA operator being assembled.

 Application and Inverse Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Column-wise operators can only be applied to fields.
+CMA-Application kernels must therefore:

-Therefore, a kernel which applies such an operator (or its inverse) must have it as a read-only argument.
-Such a kernel must also have exactly two field arguments, one read-only and one that is written to.
-The function spaces of these fields must match the from and to spaces, respectively, of the supplied CMA operator.
+1) Have a single CMA operator as a read-only argument;

+2) Have exactly two field arguments, one read-only and one that is written to.

+3) The function spaces of the read and written fields must match the from and to spaces, respectively, of the supplied CMA operator.

 Matrix-Matrix
 ^^^^^^^^^^^^^

 A kernel that has only column-wise operators as arguments is identified as performing a matrix-matrix operation.
+In this case:

+1) all arguments must be CMA operators;

-In this case, exactly one of the arguments must be written to while the others must be read-only.
+2) Exactly one of the arguments must be written to while the others must be read-only.

 Metadata
 ++++++++